tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="/assets/img/2016-03-01/37.jpg" alt="Union Station is set to receive another upgrade, but here is a marker from a 1991 concourse renovation." />

   <p class="wp-caption-text">
-    Union Station is set to receive <a style="display: inline;" href="http://www.unionstationmp.com/" target="_blank">another upgrade</a>, but here is a marker from a 1991 concourse renovation.
+    Union Station is set to receive another upgrade, but here is a marker from a 1991 concourse renovation.
   </p>
 </div>